netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    It has been found that the "anyxml" statement is not implemented consistently across all servers.
-It is possible that mixed-mode XML will not be supported or that configuration anyxml nodes will not supported.
+It is possible that mixed-mode XML will not be supported or that configuration anyxml nodes will not be supported.

    If there are referential integrity constraints associated with the